-Desalination is the process of removing dissolved solids and other minerals from saline water sources, which can include brackish groundwater and seawater.
+Desalination is the process of removing dissolved solids and other minerals from saline water sources, which can include seawater and brackish groundwater.
 This important technology is used all around the world to produce new water supplies.
-As of 2020, there were over 20,000 desalination plants (brackish groundwater and seawater) worldwide, with an equivalent online capacity of 23.8 billion gallons per day (26.6 million acre-feet per year) (Global Water Intelligence, 2020).
+As of 2023, desalination plants worldwide (seawater and brackish water), had a cumulative water production capacity of 26.4 billion gallons per day, which is 29.6 million acre-feet per year (Global Water Intelligence, 2024).

-In the past decade, seawater desalination has become more prevalent in the United States.
-On the east and west coasts of the country, there are two large (capacity >25 million gallons per day or >28,000 acre-feet per year) operational seawater desalination facilities for municipal use: the Claude "Bud" Lewis Carlsbad Desalination Plant located in Carlsbad, California, and the Tampa Bay Seawater Desalination Plant located in Tampa Bay, Florida.
-While Texas does not have an operational seawater desalination facility, the City of Corpus Christi and Port of Corpus Christi Authority have started the permitting process and applied for permits from the Texas Commission on Environmental Quality.
-In July 2020, the Texas Water Development Board (TWDB) granted a \$222 million loan to the City to obtain permits for two sites and design and build a seawater desalination plant with a maximum capacity of 30 million gallons per day (33,600 acre-feet per year) for municipal use at one of the two sites.
-In September 2022, the Texas Commission on Environmental Quality issued a wastewater discharge permit to the Port of Corpus Christi Authority for the seawater desalination plant located in Harbor Island, but a final decision by the U.S. Environmental Protection Agency is still pending.
-In October 2022, the Texas Commission on Environmental Quality also issued a water right permit to the City of Corpus Christi for the seawater desalination plant located in Inner Harbor.
+In the past decade, seawater desalination has become more prevalent in the U.S. On the east and west coasts of the country, there are two large (capacity >25 million gallons per day or >28,000 acre-feet per year) operational seawater desalination facilities for municipal use: the Claude "Bud" Lewis Carlsbad Desalination Plant located in Carlsbad, California, and the Tampa Bay Seawater Desalination Plant located in Tampa Bay, Florida.
+While Texas does not have an operational seawater desalination facility, the City of Corpus Christi and Port of Corpus Christi Authority have applied for permits from the Texas Commission on Environmental Quality.

 Brackish groundwater is also an important water source that can provide new water supplies and help reduce the demand on freshwater supplies.
 For this report, brackish groundwater is considered groundwater with a total dissolved solid concentration ranging from 1,000 to 10,000 milligrams per liter.
-In the United States, there are 406 municipal brackish groundwater desalination plants-with the majority located in Florida (40 percent), California (14 percent), and Texas (13 percent) (Mickley, 2018).
+There are 406 municipal brackish groundwater desalination plants in the U.S. with the majority located in Florida (40 percent), California (14 percent), and Texas (13 percent) (Mickley, 2018).
+In 2003, Texas was estimated to have more than 815 trillion gallons (2.5 billion acre-feet) of brackish groundwater available (LBG-Guyton Associates, 2003).
+As of 2024, completed brackish aquifer studies indicate a total in-place brackish groundwater storage volume of 1,000 trillion gallons (3.2 billion acre-feet) in 12 of the 31 major and minor aquifers.
+The key differences between these volume calculation methods are detailed in Section 4.5.

-Texas is estimated to have more than 815 trillion gallons (2.5 billion acre-feet) of brackish groundwater available in 26 of its major and minor aquifers (LBG-Guyton Associates, 2003).
-In summer 2020, the TWDB updated the desalination plant database that was developed to track the growth of desalination across the state.
-As of August 2020, Texas has 53 municipal desalination plants that treat either brackish groundwater, surface water, or reclaimed water and have a combined design capacity of approximately 157 million gallons per day (176,013 acrefeet per year).
-Of these 53 facilities, 36 desalinate brackish groundwater and have a combined design capacity of 90 million gallons per day (100,769 acre-feet per year).
+The Texas Water Development Board (TWDB) updated the desalination plant database that tracks the growth of desalination across the state and, as of August 2024, Texas now has 60 municipal desalination plants that treat brackish groundwater, surface water, or reclaimed water and have a combined design capacity of approximately 172 million gallons per day (192,665 acre-feet per year).
+Of these 60 facilities, 43 desalinate brackish groundwater and have a combined design capacity of 98 million gallons per day (109,774 acre-feet per year).

-While the 2022 Biennial Report on Seawater and Brackish Groundwater Desalination is the tenth report in the series, marking the completion of 20 years of advancing seawater desalination in Texas, it is the fourth report with an expanded scope.
+While the 2024 Biennial Report on Seawater and Brackish Groundwater Desalination is the 11th report in the series, marking the completion of 22 years of advancing seawater desalination in Texas, it is the fifth report with an expanded scope.
 Since 2016, the report has included progress made in furthering brackish groundwater desalination and in identifying and designating brackish groundwater production zones that meet the statutory requirements and exclusion criteria.

-Primary findings of the report are as follows:
+Primary updates of the report are as follows: